kubakos/forward-kinematics/README.md

 # dh-vis

-3D visualization of coordinate frame linkages with Denavit-Hartenberg parameters.
+3D visualization of coordinate-frame linkages connected by the Denavit-Hartenberg Convention.

 To start, type 'python3 plotter.py' in bash.